 Since retiring I have continued to undertake work for Cruse, been a member of the Bonomy Commission on the cremation of babies and infants, served on advisory and implementation groups for the review of death certification and undertaken a range of training commissions.

 In 2015 I was commissioned by Scottish Government to conduct a review of Funeral Poverty in Scotland, working with Citizens Advice Scotland.
 [Funeral Povrty in Scotland - a Review for Scottish Government] published in February 2016, and have been involved in a number of groups around the implementation of the recommendations there.
-I currently chair the Scottish Working Group on Funeral Poverty.
+I founded and, until 2018 chaired, Scottish Working Group on Funeral Poverty.
 I remain deeply involved in the discussions around funeral poverty, and sit on the Reference Group for the new Scottish Government benefit Funeral Expense Allowance.

 I am prvileged to be an elected member of the International WOrk Group on Death Dying and Bereavement, and in November 2016, working with a local planning group and event management team, I delivered their 29th meeting in Dunblane Hydro.